CenturyLinkCloud/PublicKB/Cloud Application Manager/Deploying Anywhere/using-microsoft-azure.md

 ### Overview

 There are two different flavors of Azure and Cloud Application Manager has providers for both.
 This document is in reference to Microsoft Azure.

+### Audience

+All Cloud Application Manager users who want to deploy workloads into Microsoft Azure.

+### Prerequisites

+* Access to Cloud Application Manager [Management site](https://account.cam.ctl.io/#/providers?type=Microsoft-Azure).
+* The user must have an existing Microsoft Azure account or should be an Administrator of the organization in Cloud Application Manager to [create](../Cloud Optimization/partner-cloud-integration-azure-new.md) or [bring](../Cloud Optimization/partner-cloud-integration-azure-existing.md) a Microsoft Azure account to be managed by CenturyLink.

 *Name** | **URL of Portal** | **Name of Related Cloud Application Manager Provider** | **KB article**
 --- | --- | --- | ---